slavkoss/fwphp/readme.md

        2. or **compound module** eg my msg (Blog) module or invoice...
    7. own debugging to find logical errors (Xdebug is not enough - shows only sintax errors) - own solution

 5. Based on best PHP learning code I could find.
-See [web server root dir. path]fwphp/glomodul/z_examples ee fwphp site dir -> glomodul dir (group of module- subgroups), z_examples dir (subgroup of modules)
+See [web server root dir. path]fwphp/glomodul/z_examples, where :
+    1. my [web server root dir. path] is J:/awww/www/ which contains vendor folder
+    2.  fwphp is site dir
+    3. glomodul dir is group of modules
+    4. z_examples dir is subgroup of modules
     https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z_examples - to do make them best possible.

-Conclusion after 20 years is : B12phpfw is most useful for CRUD in msg-blog and simmilar modules, so it is **precisely B12phpCRUDfw**.
-For mnu and mkd markdown WYSIWYG editor and simmilar modules we **most probably do not nead B12phpfw** code skeleton, but I did it.
+Conclusion : B12phpfw is most useful for CRUD in msg-blog and simmilar modules, so it is **precisely B12phpCRUDfw**.
+For mnu and mkd markdown WYSIWYG editor and simmilar modules we **do not nead B12phpfw** code skeleton, but I did it.

-**Includes and method calls instead http// jump to pages** - this is interesting question. http// jump to pages in B12phpfw is used only to jump in other module.
+**Includes and method calls instead URL jumps (http// jump to pages)** - this is interesting question. http// jump to pages in B12phpfw is used only to jump somethimes  in other module.

 <br /><br /><br /><br />
 ## 1\.4 To do - done
-Everything important is done in current version code.

 Done :
 1. Code logic like Oracle Forms.
 2. Modules mnu (main menu), msg (blog), mkd (WYSIWYG markdown editor, with Simplemde or with Summernote HTML).
-3. FUNCTIONAL namespaces
+3. FUNCTIONAL namespaces - last part is **module folder name**, parts before last part code ignores, should be **functionality description** :
+    1. namespace B12phpfw\\core\\b12phpfw       **shares** in b12phpfw dir
+    2. namespace B12phpfw\\site_home\\www ;   **Mnu** module
+    3. namespace B12phpfw\\module\\blog ;         **Msg** module
+    4. namespace B12phpfw\flatFilesEd\\mkd ;     **Mkd** module
+    Namespace last part and class name concatenated to some dir in index.php gives class script path to automatic include - see below Autoload class code.
 4. CRUD PDO trait
 5. pretty URL-s only php, without web server magic